Marvel1991/data_analysis_visualization/README.md

 These two files were used to visualize time clock maximum likelihood phylogenetic tree.
 Tools adopted during the generation of tree plot include: R, ITOL, and Adobe Illustrator, Adobe Photoshop.

+## Linux

+As most of bioinformatics softwares require supercomputer or linux server to do the calculation, I treat the ability of use Linux system as one of the most important skills in need.
+Thus, I keep sharpening my Linux skills.
+Now with more than 3 years experience in bioinformatics, I could set up bioinformatics analysis pipeline on Linux server and carry out data management.